sig-gis/kaza-lcms/README.md

 ![input_stack_exists_in_folder](https://user-images.githubusercontent.com/51868526/185693779-cf06d1d2-2a72-41d6-a8c8-1f8847118363.PNG)

-# Train and Apply Random Forest Primitive Model for each Land Cover type
+# Train and Apply Random Forest Primitive Models
 **Python Script: 03RFprimitives.py**

 This script trains probability Random Forest models for each land cover class in your typology as provided by the numeric 'LANDCOVER' property in the provided reference data.
 It then exports these binary probability images one land cover at a time into a land cover 'Primitives' image collection.
 While doing so, it also reports out some model performance metrics saved to a new folder created in your *local* `kaza-lc` folder on your computer.